 FOREX-Dollar stumbles as markets rethink interest rate path

-LONDON, June 24 (Reuters) - The U.S. dollar slipped on Friday and headed for its first weekly decline of June as traders dialled down bets on where interest rates might peak and brought forward the timing of rate cuts to counter a possible recession.

-A significant shift this week has been the fall in oil and commodity prices, which has eased inflation fears and allowed equity markets to rebound.
-This has eroded the safe-haven bid that's been boosting the greenback against major currencies.

-By 0920 GMT, the dollar index =USD, which measures the greenback against six major currencies, was modestly lower at 104.20.
-It rose 0.2% on Thursday, mostly due to a decline in the euro after weak business activity data reduced bets for European Central Bank tightening.
+By 1045 GMT, the dollar index =USD, which measures the greenback against six major currencies, slipped 0.2% at 104.22.
+That reversed a 0.2% rise on Thursday, mostly driven by a euro decline after weak business activity data reduced bets for European Central Bank tightening.

-The dollar, up 9% this year, has lost some of its shine since investors started betting the Fed could slow the rate-tightening pace following another 75 basis-point increase in July, and may start easing policy after March 2023.
+The dollar, up 9% this year, has lost some of its shine since investors started betting the Fed could slow the rate-tightening pace following another 75 basis-point increase in July.
+They now see rates peaking next March around 3.5% and falling by nearly 20 bps by July 2023 .

-Fed Governor Michelle Bowman said she supports 50 bps hikes for "the next few" meetings after July's.

-However, Fed Chair Jerome Powell, in his second day of Congressional testimony on Thursday, stressed "unconditional" commitment to taming inflation, even amid risks to growth.

-The rate hike repricing sent 10-year Treasury yields to two-week lows while the dollar index has lost 0.4% this week.
+This rate hike repricing sent 10-year Treasury yields to two-week lows, while the dollar index has lost 0.4% this week.

+For now though, Fed Chair Jerome Powell stressed the central bank's "unconditional" commitment to taming inflation .
+Fed Governor Michelle Bowman too supported 50 bps hikes for "the next few" meetings after July .

-Analysts noted however that terminal rate repricing was happening across the developed world as recession fears grow.
+Analysts noted also that terminal rate repricing was happening across the developed world as recession fears grow.

-"Rate hikes are being taken out of the euro and sterling markets too."
+"Rate hikes are being taken out of the euro and sterling markets too," he noted.

-The yen JPY=EBS, sensitive to changes in U.S. yields, was up 0.1% around 134.9 and was set to snap a three-week losing streak during which it tumbled to successive 24-year lows beyond 136.
+The yen JPY=EBS, sensitive to changes in U.S. yields, was up 0.1% around 134.9 per dollar and set to snap a three-week losing streak during which it tumbled to successive 24-year lows beyond 136.

-The euro EUR=EBS ticked up 0.2%, after Thursday's 0.44% tumble which was triggered by weaker-than-expected PMI figures for June and Germany's move to trigger the "alarm stage" of its emergency gas plan
+The euro EUR=EBS ticked up 0.2%, following Thursday's 0.4% tumble triggered by weaker-than-expected PMI figures for June and Germany triggering the "alarm stage" of its emergency gas plan .

-For the week though, the euro is up 0.5% against the dollar.

-The Norwegian crown, fresh off Thursday's 50 bps rate hike, inched up 0.4% NOK=D3.
+The Norwegian crown, fresh off Thursday's 50 bps rate hike, gained 0.9% NOK=D3 and rose 0.5% against the euro EURNOK=D3.

+The euro also slipped 0.25% against the Swiss franc to stand just off the February low hit on Thursday EURCHF=D3.

 World FX rateshttps://tmsnrt.rs/2RBWI5E